JOSHUA-A69/My-Personal-Portfolio-/README.md

 This portfolio is a continuous work in progress and will keep evolving as I improve my skills.
 Feel free to explore and provide feedback!
 For more details and updates, visit the <a href="https://joshua-a69.github.io/My-Personal-Portfolio-/">portfolio.</a>

+**Important Note!**
+This method of sending emails is not secure.
+It exposes your API key and other sensitive information in the client-side code, which can be accessed by anyone visiting your site.
+For production applications, consider using a server-side solution to handle sensitive information securely.

+**⭐️ Star the Repo**
+If you find this project helpful or interesting, please consider starring the repository!
+Your support is greatly appreciated and motivates me to continue improving and adding new features.

 **Clone the Portfolio Repository**

 Open your terminal or command prompt